Family Assessments

 6 Week Assessments

-These provide a prognostic view as to the likely outcome of assessment.
+These provide a prognostic view as to the likely outcome of the assessment.
 At the six week stage we provide a recommendation and prognosis report.
 6 week assessments can be tailored to the needs of the family and extended if required.

 12 Week Parenting Assessments